Mosaic Age - Art in Light

 Frequently asked questions

-Every lamp from Mosaic Age arrives with its warm-white LED bulb already installed and is ready to use the moment you take it out of the box.
-When you eventually want a replacement, any standard screw-in bulb will fit.
+Yes — every Mosaic Age lamp arrives with its warm-white LED bulb already installed and is ready to use straight out of the box.
+When the time comes for a replacement, any standard screw-in bulb fits, so you'll never face a proprietary socket that's difficult to source.

 Continue reading